Quality Beef, Pork, Cold Cuts & Diary Products

 2.0 Consumption of alcoholic beverages or illegal drugs of any kind is prohibited on the club grounds at any time.
 This includes within vehicles, trailers, tents or other structures.

 3.0 Mutilation, alteration or additions to any range facilities (benches, target frames, backstops, etc) will not be allowed by anyone.
 Paper targets only are to be attached to the target backer boards.

 WE INVITE YOU TO JOIN OUR CLUB (HERE'S HOW!):

-4.0 Anyone, age 18 or over, may apply for annual membership in this Club by filling out an application for membership, plus a check or money order for annual dues in U.S. funds, and mailing both to:
+4.0 Anyone, age 18 or over, may apply for annual membership in this Club by filling out an application for membership (IN PERSON AT THE CLUB), plus a check or money order for annual dues in U.S. funds, and mailing both to: